 Where information fields are marked as mandatory on any application form that you complete, you will need to provide such information in order for us to continue with your application.

-Special categories of personal data include information about an individual's health and other categories of personal information which are closely protected (e.g. biometric data).
+Special categories of personal data include information about an individual's physical or mental health or condition and other categories of personal information which are closely protected (e.g. biometric data).

-We do not generally process such information, unless you have voluntarily provided that information to us, for example, where you have notified us of a health issue that would mean you would be classed as a 'vulnerable customer' (i.e. if you, due to your personal circumstances or personal characteristics, are especially vulnerable to financial detriment).
-You have the right to withdraw your consent for us to hold details of your vulnerability at any time by contacting us by telephone, email or in writing.
+We process such information when you, or a third party supporting you, provide that information to us.
+For example, where you notify us of a health issue that would mean, due to your personal circumstances or personal characteristics, you are especially vulnerable to financial detriment.
+We use the information to make adjustments to support you in managing your account.
+We process the information on the lawful basis of consent.
+You have the right to withdraw your consent for us to hold details of your special category personal data at any time by contacting us by telephone, email or in writing.